 The theory is that the nutrients will be more readily available for the plant roots to absorb liquid form.

 There is also thought that spraying the compost tea directly onto the plant’s leaves.
 This is said to allow good absorption.
 Some even claim that this spraying of the leaves can reduce disease in your plants.
 The truth is that there is no scientific proof that any of this is true!

 One of the problems with proving the real benefit of compost tea is that each tea solution, even when from the same compost, will be different.
 So there is no way to universally test over many trials.

 What can be better for outdoor gardens than compost tea?

-If you are a more traditional outdoor gardener it can be better and more effective to simply top dress your garden beds with seasoned compost.
-Then watering and rain will naturally wash the nutrients into the soil giving the roots the same type of access as tea would.
+If you are a more traditional outdoor gardener, it can be better and more effective to top dress your garden beds with seasoned compost.
+Then watering and rain will naturally wash the nutrients into the soil giving the roots the same type of access as tea.